by Alex Friedmann*

 Almost 160,000 prisoners are currently serving life sentences in the United States; nearly 50,000 incarcerated people are serving terms of life without parole.
 While mass incarceration has become a frequent national talking point across the board, with even previous tough-on-crime hardliners acknowledging the devastating consequences of overincarceration, “lifers” are often left out of the conversation.
 This omission – as with so many issues of advocacy, justice and picking battles – is based on a certain perceived practicality.
 Within the context of the already hard-fought movement for prison reform, it’s easier to gain support for those whose sentences are not associated in the public mind with the most egregious crimes.
 The fear is that expanding the reform vision to include lifers – particularly those charged with violent crimes – may turn people off and potentially erode strides made in recent years.

 Numbers, however, have inevitably begun to force that necessary discussion.
-In a country where the death penalty still exists though is (though not fast enough) falling out of favor, the false notion of life sentences as merciful alternatives – and a national character steeped in ...
+In a country where the death penalty still exists though is (though not fast enough) falling out of favor, the false notion of life sentences as merciful alternatives – and a national ...

 After decades of driving prison expansion by espousing tough-on-crime sentencing laws, advocating for policies to lock up criminals and throw away the key, and exploiting the public’s fear of crime, conservative lawmakers have finally discovered criminal justice reform.
 Like European explorers being met on the beach by throngs of Native Americans, they are now trying to claim ownership of their newfound “discovery” despite a long history of reform efforts by progressives, non-profit organizations and faith-based groups.